JetBrains/guide/site/django/tutorials/django-aws/setup-ubuntu/index.md

 Next, I will click **Launch**, select an existing or create a new private key and finally click **Launch Instances**.
 It will take a few minutes to create our new instance.

 I will go to [nice-dcv.com](https://www.nice-dcv.com/) from where I will be downloading & installing NICE DCV Client for Windows.
-They also have clients for Linux and MacOS.
+They also have clients for Linux and macOS.

 ![nice_dcv_client](steps/step12.png)